What is a High School Teacher?

 A high school teacher is someone who prepares and teaches academic, technical, vocational or specialized subjects at public and private secondary schools, typically from grades 9-12.
-The subject taught could be science, language, math, history, art, english, drama, or music.
+The subject taught could be science, language, mathematics, history, art, english, drama, or music.
 In a typical high school, where there are rotations of five to six classes everyday, a teacher could potentially have more than one hundred different students to teach each and every day.

 A high school teacher can have a very fulfilling career by virtue of the responsibility they have to influence the future of young students.
 They play a key role in a student's outlook and career prospects.
 As ethnic, racial, and religious diversity continue to increase, teachers need to be able to bridge any cross-cultural gaps.
 This can be done by having an understanding of the students' backgrounds, and by being able to teach in the most effective way possible.